 The Highlight of Your Day: Going out for one drink or maybe 16.

 Where You'd Live: The suburbs.

-Where You'd Live: Most of Europe benefitted from the Renaissance period, but Italy was the epicenter for the change from the Middle Ages, so it's presumably where you'd want to be.
+Where You'd Live: Most of Europe benefited from the Renaissance period, but Italy was the epicenter for the change from the Middle Ages, so it's presumably the place to be.

-What You'd Do: More than anything you would become self-aware and realize that you were living in the most interesting time period in the world to date.
+What You'd Do: More than anything you would become self-aware and realize that you were living in one of the most interesting time periods in the world to date.
 There's a good chance you would write music, make a painting, or create a sculpture for someone in the bourgeois class.

 Who You'd Hang Out With: Depending on where you lived, you could hang out with William Shakespeare, Gutenberg, or even Machiavelli.
 Just uh... watch your back with that last guy.